arachne-framework/architecture/adr-002-configuration.md

 Clojure runtime (particularly vars and reified namespaces) to store information about the webapp.
-Because both the Clojure runtime and many web application entities (e.g servers) are stateful, this causes a variety of issues, particuarly with reloading namespaces.
-Therefore, as much as possible, we would like to avoid enangling information about an Arachne application with the Clojure runtime itself.
+Because both the Clojure runtime and many web application entities (e.g servers) are stateful, this causes a variety of issues, particularly with reloading namespaces.
+Therefore, as much as possible, we would like to avoid entangling information about an Arachne application with the Clojure runtime itself.

 ## Decision